 b) People may be surprised to learn that I….

 If professional activities dominate essays 1-3, this is an opportunity for you to shine a bright light on your favorite hobby or passion.
-Do you juggle, bike, run, cook, trek, drum, ride a unicycle, have a passion for spelunking, merely want to save the world, or?
-Let the reader know a highlight of your experience and why you do it.
+Do you juggle, bike, run, cook, trek, drum, ride a unicycle, have a passion for spelunking, merely want to save the world, or ?
+Let the reader know of an illustrative experience and why you do what you do.
 Also, address the irony inherent in doing something surprising.
 Depending on the nature of the surprise, a lighter tone may be appropriate for this essay.

 Required essay for re-applicants only – Since your previous application, what steps have you taken to strengthen your candidacy?
 (400 word limit)

 No trick questions here.
 How are you a better candidate today than when Kellogg rejected you?
 Have you addressed weaknesses in your previous application?
-If you aren’t sure where you fell short, obtain an MBA Application Review.
+Check out MBA Reapplicant 101 — a lot of (free) resources.

-Responding to the Kellogg application essays will tell the committee a lot about you, your character, and your interests — if you do a good job.
+Responding to the Kellogg application essays will tell the committee much about you, your character, and your interests — if you do a good job.
 It is a solid and comprehensive set of questions.
 If you’d like more help with your Kellogg MBA application, please consider Accepted’s MBA essay editing and MBA admissions consulting or our Kellogg MBA Packages.

 Please note that Kellogg has a more complex deadline system than most schools.
-Please visit their web site for detail
+Please visit their web site for details.